Best Books for Babies Under 1-Year-Old - Parenting books advice for new parents to read in 2023.

 That's it?
 Many things can't be finished in a few words, and the power of words will never be as powerful as you think.

-If you really get this book, if you don't turn it over and toss you a few times, you can't see it at all.
-In the process of reading this book, it is as if you are the little rabbit, rolling left and right on the bed, tossing and turning, and when you are exhausted and fall asleep peacefully.
+If you really get this book, if you don't turn it over and toss it a few times, you can't see it at all.
+In the process of reading this book, it is as if you are the little rabbit, rolling left and right on the bed, tossing and turning, and when you are exhausted fall asleep peacefully.

 The most interesting part of this book is that it turns over and over again.
 You have to look over and over again, over and over to confirm your previous impressions and impressions, over and over and over and over again be defeated by the errors and surprises, and then, you will say good night with the little rabbit with all your heart!